 How does the IVF process work?

 During an IVF cycle, women and other people who produce female sex cells have their eggs surgically removed.
 The eggs are combined with sperm in a lab (usually in a test tube or Petri dish).
 The resulting fertilized embryos are then either transferred into a patient’s uterus or frozen for possible future use.
-In 2021, about four out of five ART cycles used frozen embryos.
+In 2022, 86.9% of ART cycles used frozen embryos.

 Subscribe to get unbiased, data-driven insights sent to your inbox weekly.